jamiehannaford/jamiehannaford.github.io/_posts/2014-07-13-why-should-consider-bdd-for-your-oss-project.md

 Not all developers are the same.
 Not all businesses are the same.
 BDD removes fuzzy or implicit assumptions of what we _think_ our users want with concrete requirements that can be executed and verified.

-## How do we know what features the OSS community wants?
+## How do we know what features the community wants?

 I think a more useful question would be this: How do we facilitate understanding in OSS projects?